 Programmes

 Below is a list of sample programmes and repertoire ideas.
-This is not an comprehensive list but rather an example of the sort of performances we enjoy doing.
+This is not an comprehensive list but rather an example of the sort of performances we enjoy creating.

 This is an example of a bespoke programme we prepared for a private recital at Lincoln’s Inn, where John Donne was the first prelate of the chapel.
 The programme is designed like a Baroque suite with five short sets incorporating combinations of spoken and sung poems, which have some thematic or symbolic connection.